Zach Merrett: AFL career

 Merrett was named vice-captain for the 2017 AFL season.
-He had another fantastic season collecting 659 disposals, receiving his first selection in the All-Australian team and being named vice-captain in the 22under22 team for the second year in a row.
+He had another fantastic season, collecting 659 disposals, receiving his first selection in the All-Australian team, and being named vice-captain in the 22under22 team for the second year in a row.

 His 2018 season failed to reach the heights of his previous, after being concussed in the opening round against the Adelaide Crows.
-He was continuously tagged throughout the year, but showed signs of improvement as Essendon worked towards a resurgence.
+He was continuously tagged throughout the year, but he showed signs of improvement as Essendon worked towards a resurgence.

-In January of the 2019 pre-season Merrett injured his ankle resulting in the use of a moon boot for 2 weeks however he was available for selection in round 1.
-Merrett went on to return to near his best footy during the 2019 season capped off with a 2nd club best and fairest award beating new Essendon recruit Dylan Shiel.
+In January of the 2019 pre-season, Merrett injured his ankle, resulting in the use of a moon boot for 2 weeks; however, he was available for selection in round 1.
+Merrett went on to return to near his best football during the 2019 season, which was capped off with a second club best and fairest award, comfortable surpassing new Essendon recruit Dylan Shiel.

 The Essendon midfielder produced another brilliant season in 2020, averaging 26.3 disposals and 4.3 marks, a statistic ranked elite by Champion Data, in shortened quarters to finish second in the Crichton Medal.
 His 13 Brownlow Medal votes from 16 games, equal 11th overall, saw him rise to 12th position on the club's all-time votes leaderboard.

 Before the start of the 2021 AFL season, Merrett was re-added to the club’s leadership group with fellow Bombers Michael Hurley, Andrew McGrath and club captain Dyson Heppell.
 This was after being removed from the club leadership in the 2020 season, which was seen by some as a surprising move.
 Merrett started the 2021 season in great form with 31 disposals and a goal in Essendon's round 1 loss to Hawthorn.
-With injuries to key midfielders, Jye Caldwell and Dylan Shiel in Essendon's Round 2 lost to Port Adelaide, much of the midfield load was placed upon Merrett.
-Merrett would share most of the midfield responsibilities with fellow emerging talent Darcy Parish as both of them announced themselves as one of the most damaging midfield duos of the 2021 season.
-This fact was made apparent in Essendon's round 11 win over the West Coast Eagles where the duo would combine for 73 disposals, 13 inside 50s, 12 clearances and 9 tackles.
+With injuries to key midfielders Jye Caldwell and Dylan Shiel in Essendon's Round 2 loss to Port Adelaide, much of the midfield load was placed upon Merrett.
+Merrett would share most of the midfield responsibilities with fellow emerging talent Darcy Parish, as both of them announced themselves as one of the most damaging midfield duos of the 2021 AFL season.
+This fact was made apparent in Essendon's round 11 win over the West Coast Eagles, where the duo would combine for 73 disposals, 13 inside-50s, 12 clearances, and 9 tackles.
 The performance would earn both Merrett and Parish 9 coaches votes each.
 After continuing his good form through to the midway point of the season, Merrett, on June 17 2021, re-signed with the Essendon Football Club on a 6-year deal until 2027.
-After finishing the 2021 home and away season with 694 disposals going at an average of 31.5 disposals a game, ranked elite by Champion Data, and 103 tackles going at an average of 4.7 tackles a game, ranked above average by Champion Data, Merrett was awarded with his second All-Australian blazer.
+After finishing the 2021 home-and-away season with 694 disposals (going at an average of 31.5 disposals a game, ranked elite by Champion Data) and 103 tackles (going at an average of 4.7 tackles a game, ranked above average by Champion Data), Merrett was awarded with his second All-Australian blazer.